About the Chorale

 Many Catholics and music lovers have heard choral Masses only in concert halls, but we offer a very different experience: choral Masses sung as an integral part of the liturgy, as the composers intended.

-Now in his fifth year as Music Director of the Chorale, Dr. Marc Jaros will conduct the approximately 60 volunteer singers and our professional orchestra and vocal soloists: Laura LeVoir, D.M.A., soprano; Jocelyn Kalajian, contralto; John deCausmeaker, tenor; and Jon Nordstrom, bass.
-Mary Elizabeth LeVoir, D.M.A., is the organist.
+Now in his sixth year as Music Director of the Chorale, Dr. Marc Jaros will conduct the approximately 60 volunteer singers and our professional orchestra and vocal soloists: Laura LeVoir, D.M.A., soprano; Jocelyn Kalajian, contralto; John deCausmeaker, tenor; and Andrew Nalley, bass.
+Lawrence Henry is the organist.

 The Chorale and the Church of Saint Agnes